-- The Urban Growth Centre, as defined in the Places to Grow, Growth Plan 2020 (Growth Plan), includes the Downtown Core, Fairview, Cooksville and Hospital Character Areas.
-The Downtown Core Character Area will contain the highest densities, tallest buildings and greatest mix of uses.
-The Fairview, Cooksville and Hospital Character Areas will provide for a diverse mix of uses, but with lesser densities and heights than the Downtown Core. - Major Transit Station Areas will accommodate future growth with transit supportive development reflective of their local context.
+- Downtown Core Character Area will contain the highest densities, tallest buildings and greatest mix of uses; - Major Transit Station Areas will accommodate future growth with transit-supportive development reflective of their local context.
 Major Transit Station Areas are an overlay and their boundaries may include one or more City Structure elements and Character Areas.
 They incorporate sites in proximity to existing or planned higher order transit stations or stops within the City of Mississauga.
 These areas are identified on Schedule 8 and defined in Chapter 11.
-Additional policies for the Dundas Street Corridor, which is entirely bounded by Major Transit Station Areas, are also included in Chapter 11.
+Additional policies for the Dundas Street Corridor, which is entirely bounded by Major Transit Station Areas, are also included in Chapter 11; - Growth Centres are comprised of Uptown, Fairview, Cooksville and Hospital Growth Centres and will provide for mixed-use communities with transit-supportive densities and heights that are sufficient for supporting the Hazel McCallion LRT (previously known as the Hurontario LRT) line.
+They will have lesser heights and densities than the Downtown Core; and - Growth Nodes will generally provide for a mix of population and employment uses at densities and heights less than the Downtown Core and Growth Centres but greater than elsewhere in the city.